-I was reminded of something while working on a project and thought I would share the situation with you: Keeping minutes of meetings is often overlooked and, when used, typically results in a grossly incomplete and/or inaccurate document.
+I was reminded of something while working on a project and thought I would share the situation with you: Keeping minutes of meetings is often overlooked and, when not used, typically results in a grossly incomplete and/or inaccurate document.

 Let me ask you: After you meet with a client to review a project, what happens next?
 This could be a small project, with just you and the client at the meeting, or a large project with an architect, consultant, general contractor, owner’s representative, etc., in attendance.
 Do you do the right thing?
 I am talking about keeping meeting minutes: a timely and accurate report, generated in a format that clearly lays out everything, from the date and reason for the meeting, to noting everyone in attendance, and action items agreed to and who is responsible.

 For the small meetings, the onus falls on you.
 For larger projects and meetings, whether you are an integrator or consultant, I have found that the architect typically sends out detailed meeting minutes…but not always.
 One factor relates to the topic of the meeting.
 For an AV-only meeting, it’s a tossup: You may be the one who writes the minutes, or it may be the architect.
 Communication is the key here.
 When multiple disciplines are all in the same meeting, AV will be only one part of the overall minutes you will receive…you hope!